 2.4.6 Optional- add responsibilities as needed

-The Chapter may create additional officer positions, who may but need not serve on the Executive Board, as determined by the Chapter, within the framework of SHPE’s policies, should the Chapter grow and the expansion of leadership is required to increase in proportion to the growth.
+The Chapter may create additional officer positions, who may, but need not serve on the Executive Board, as determined by the Chapter, within the framework of SHPE’s policies, should the Chapter grow and the expansion of leadership is required to increase in proportion to the growth.
 (TIP: SHPE just requires the four board positions for the chapter.
 You can add additional officer positions later as your chapter grows and you understand the needs of your chapter!

 3. Committees